The Seven Day Solo Meal Planner on Google Sheets.

 - Ingredient cost fields may be filled to display a running subtotal during shopping.

-- The optional Recipe Cost Calculator and Bulk Ingredient Cost Calculator can track spending and prices closely.
+- The optional extended version's Recipe Cost Calculator and Bulk Ingredient Cost Calculator can track spending and prices closely.

 - Notepads & galleries can keep bright ideas from fading away.